Flickerdeck

 • Created by self-taught artist Adam Blodgett

-• Successfully funded Kickstarter project from 2012
+• Successfully funded on Kickstarter in 2012

 Who It's For